john-decker/Box_Museum/README.md

 # Box Project
-The scripts here are for the final project for Info 697 at Pratt Institute
+The scripts here are for a version of a Museum in a Box

 Files: